-This Sub-Fund does not have a specific index designated as a reference benchmark to determine whether it is aligned with the environmental or social characteristics that it promotes.
+The Sub-Fund is actively managed and therefore does not have a specific index designated as a reference benchmark to determine whether it is aligned with the environmental or social characteristics that it promotes.

 How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?